steqeq/0000/docs/how-to/tuning-guides/mi300x/system-settings.rst

 ROCm Bandwidth Test
 ^^^^^^^^^^^^^^^^^^^

-The section Hardware verification with ROCm showed howthe command rocm-smi --showtopo can be used to view the system structure and how the GPUs are connected.
-For more details on the link bandwidth, rocm-bandwidth-test can run benchmarks to show the effective link bandwidth between the components of the system.
+The section Hardware verification with ROCm showed howthe command ``rocm-smi --showtopo`` can be used to view the system structure and how the GPUs are connected.
+For more details on the link bandwidth, ``rocm-bandwidth-test`` can run benchmarks to show the effective link bandwidth between the components of the system.

-The ROCm Bandwidth Test program, which can test inter-device bandwidth, can be installed with the following package-manager commands:
+The ROCm Bandwidth Test program, which can test inter-device bandwidth, can be installed with the following package manager commands:

 .. tab-set::

    .. tab-item:: Ubuntu
+      :sync: ubuntu

       .. code-block:: shell

          sudo apt install rocm-bandwidth-test

    .. tab-item:: RHEL
+      :sync: rhel

       .. code-block:: shell

          sudo yum install rocm-bandwidth-test

    .. tab-item:: SLES
+      :sync: sles

       .. code-block:: shell